Sabina Orellana

-Sabina Orellana Cruz (born 1970) is a Bolivian unionist and politician of Quechua origin who served as Minister of Cultures, Decolonization and Depatriarchalization under President Luis Arce from 2020-2024.
+Sabina Orellana Cruz (born 1970) is a Bolivian unionist and politician of Quechua origin who served as Minister of Cultures, Decolonization and Depatriarchalization under President Luis Arce from 2020 to 2024.
 She is a member of the Bartolina Sisa Confederation of indigenous women.

 Biography

 Sabina Orellana was born in 1970.
 Of Quechua origin, she was raised in Vacas, Cochabamba.
 From 1993 to 2004, Orellana worked as a reporter for Radio Chualake dealing with issues of the environment, municipalities, education, health, and gender.
 In addition, she assumed responsibilities as a leader of the Departmental Federation of Women of Cochabamba.

 From 2005 to 2008, Orellana was a leading member of the Bartolina Sisa Confederation of women.
 From 1995, she was a member of a faction within the Assembly for the Sovereignty of the Peoples (ASP) which eventually split into the Movement for Socialism (MAS).

 Minister of Cultures

 On 20 November 2020, President Luis Arce restored the Ministry of Cultures and Tourism which had been dissolved by the previous administration of Jeanine Áñez on 4 June.
 The Ministry was redubbed the Ministry of Cultures, Decolonization and Depatriarchalization with the stated intention to "decolonize and de-patriarchalize [and to] reverse this inequality between nationalities, as well as between men and women."
 Orellana was appointed to head the ministry making her the only indigenous representative within the Arce cabinet.